Introduction

 let

-# Create package overlay from workspace.
+# Create package overlay from script

 overlay = script.mkOverlay {